you are being redirected

 Equity finance is typically provided via a cash capital increase and is a preferred option for venture capital and private equity funds who wish to exercise more control in the start-up.

 Public grants in the form of non-refundable funds are provided mainly by EU funds, but also by the government or municipalities.
-In 2015, the Bulgarian State set up a special-purpose joint-stock company – Fund Manager of Financial Instruments in Bulgaria, whose aim is to manage and operate EU funds, thereby to finance start-up companies in Bulgaria.
+In 2015, the Bulgarian State set up a special-purpose joint-stock company – Fund Manager of Financial Instruments in Bulgaria, whose aim is to manage and operate EU funds, and thereby to finance start-up companies in Bulgaria.

 czech republic